mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 One type of zazen is that by zazen we try to remove weeds on the ground, and reach certain stages of “no weeds” perfectly.
 At any cost, by this zazen, we struggle for weeding out and making the whole world perfectly clean.

 But that is nothing but resting weeds.
-Resting weeds are temporary, for a certain period of time.
-So someday, the weeds come back up.
-Because you cannot destroy weeds, because weeds are nothing but *being*, just like your existence.
+Resting weeds are temporary, for a certain period of time, so someday the weeds come back up.
+You cannot destroy weeds, because weeds are nothing but *being*, just like your existence.
 Weeds, flowers – beautiful flowers, ugly flowers, many kinds of flowers – as long as flowers exist in this world, immediately there are weeds.
 But actually in the dualistic world we don’t like weeds, so with hatred, we try to cut them down.
 While you maintain hatred, by that hatred maybe you can cut them down.
 But it is not completely removing the weeds from the human world.
 Sometime, somewhere, the weeds come up.

-We can see this kind of practice in the human world – for instance, in business circles.
-If you want to run a business – restaurant or whatever – you have to develop [the] business, you want to be successful in running the business.
-So usually, in the common sense, we really struggle for being successful in the business.
+We can see this kind of practice in the human world, for instance, in business circles.
+If you want to run a business – restaurant or whatever – you have to develop [the] business.
+You want to be successful in running the business, so usually, in the common sense, we really struggle for being successful in the business.
 [Stumbling along,] removing the weeds and gaining the flowers: in order to be successful in the business, we struggle for our lives, and reach the other shores.
 We can do this.
 If you struggle with wholeheartedness, with your effort, you can do anything.
 If you risk your life, you can do anything.
 You can reach the other shore.

 But if you reach the other shore, that is [not] the final goal, because even the other shore is also a part of transiency.
 So the goal you have reached is no longer the goal.
-Immediately, you have to go back to the first step, you have to do something from *now*.
+Immediately you have to go back to the first step, you have to do something from *now*.
 Do you understand?

 This is very clear; this is human life; we do this.
 Immediately [the real] goal goes far from you; that’s why the moment that you reach the goal, immediately you don’t feel satisfied; that’s why you want to do something more.
 So that is [that] desire is endless, just like snowballing.
 And then finally, we have to die.
 And then death waits for you; that’s all.
 This [way] is very common, very common.
 But I don’t know whether it is [a] real way or not.

 That is one type of zazen.
 If you do zazen like this, of course, you can attain enlightenment.
 You can completely “weed out.”
 By arranging your physical conditions, and concentrating your breath, and adjusting or arranging your breath, taking care of your breath, you can reach a certain spiritual stage which is called *calmness* or *tranquility* – which enables you to feel, well, happy, et cetera.